deeputech/deeputech.github.io/_includes/talks.md

+- [Rust Meetup Linz](https://rust-linz.at/): 28 April - Is Rust a great language for building Kubernetes ecosystem?
 - [J-Spring](https://jspring.nl/): 8 June - Reactive Java Microservices on Kubernetes with Spring WebFlux, Spring Cloud and JHipster
 - [Devopsdays Amsterdam 2022](https://devopsdays.org/events/2022-amsterdam/welcome/): 22-24 June - Is containerless the future of Kubernetes?
 Let's see how WebAssembly can make containers obsolete